 Here’s an example Workflow we’ll use in this configuration, with all the necessary Steps:

 We’ll discuss the Steps specific to iOS and Android deployment in their respective sections!

 The Deploy to bitrise.io Step uploads all the artifacts related to your build into the APPS & ARTIFACTS tab on your Build’s page.

-You can share the generated APK/.ipa file with your team members using the build’s URL.
+You can share the generated app file ( APK or AAB for Android or an .ipa file for iOS) with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.